 Also, make sure that you buy from trusted venders and only sell to trusted customers.
 Dealing with customers and suppliers that aren’t trusted can damage your liquidity and payment plans.

-While many might think of banks as the sole option here, there are numerous other private lenders as well, that can make the loan process a lot easier for you.
+While many might think of banks as the sole option here, there are numerous other private funders as well, that can make the funding process a lot easier for you.

 The profits you gain cannot be actualized the way you want, but cash can.
-So, once you face a liquidity crunch, you need to inject some life in your business through a small business loan.
-A small business loan or a merchant cash advance will allow you to increase your working capital and eventually generate more profits.
+So, once you face a liquidity crunch, you need to inject some life in your business through small business funding. small business funding or a merchant cash advance will allow you to increase your working capital and eventually generate more profits.
 These profits can further be used for improving the liquidity status of your business in the long run.

 Thus, taking external help can improve your small business towards generating the desired results and improving liquidity.